YahudaIskariyot/YahudaIskariyot/README.md

-# Not more than a human, not less than one either.
+# No more than a human.
+No more than electrical charges in a vessel.

 ## About me
 - Learning Cybersecurity